turingschool/mod-0-curriculum/session4/session4-fe-new.md

 ## Learning Goals

-- Identify and use 3 basic data types
+- Identify and use 3 basic Data Types
-- Assign and re-assign variables in JavaScript (FE) or Ruby (BE)
+- Assign and reassign variables in JavaScript
-- Comfortably use Chrome Dev Tool Console (FE) or IRB (BE)
+- Comfortably use Chrome Dev Tool Console

-## Agenda
+## Vocabulary

-- Where To Run Code
+- assignment operator
+- Boolean
+- console
-- Data Types & Variables
+- Data Type
+- Dev Tools
+- Number
+- String
-- Annotations
+- variable

 ## Where To Run Code

 As users of internet browsers (Chrome, Firefox, etc.), we sometimes take for granted all the work those browsers actually do!
-Behind the scenes, they read and run code that we as developers write and ultimately send to the browser.
-This session will not take you through details, but you will build knowledge and understanding about how that works as you progress through the Front-End program.
+Behind the scenes, they read and run code that developers write and ultimately send to the browser.
+This session will not take you through the details on how that work, but you will build knowledge and understanding about that as you progress through the Front-End program.

 By the end of this session, you'll be able to use the Chrome browser as a tool to run and check your code.
 This is a great tool for a beginner, as well as a seasoned software developer, to have.
 The browser will allow you to explore and learn JavaScript and test out code you've written in a low stake environment.
 It is quick and easy to open up a browser tab and run your code immediately.